gradle/gradle/design-docs/software-model.md

 ## RuleSource

-- How to write a rule based plugin is not documented (need to tidy up docs on `PluginAware` and `ObjectConfigurationAction`)
 - Methods of rule source classes must be private, or be declared as rules, but cannot be both.
     - Remove constraints on private methods (eg allow parameterized private methods).
 - Allow helper (i.e. non rule) methods to be parameterized for types in rule source plugins (currently we do not allow any parameterized methods)